-Young people from the age of 13 can give free rein to their creativity by using functions such as Stories and Reels.
+Young people over the age of 13 can give free rein to their creativity by using functions such as Stories and Reels.
 They can get in touch with other users via the comment function and chat.

 In addition to many companies, numerous influencers also use Instagram to earn money by promoting products.
 They try to influence the young generation with their posts.
 Negative influences can often be seen through distorted representations of reality and problematic content and role models .
 You can find out more about influencers in our related topic area.

+For minors, the default setting "private account" has been in effect since August 2021.
+This allows you to decide for yourself who can see your own content.
+However, this setting can be changed at any time so that the profile is public.
 Parents should make absolutely sure that young people keep the "private account" and do not reveal too much about themselves.
 This can prevent risks such as unwanted contact and cybergrooming .
-Nevertheless, you should make your child aware of unwanted contact.
-In general, children and young people should break off contact immediately if their chat partners' questions become unpleasant or they feel harassed.
+Nevertheless, you should sensitize your child to unwanted contact.
+Generally, children and young people should immediately stop contact if the chat partners' questions become unpleasant or they feel harassed.

 Regardless of the pictures and videos of other users, young people should also pay special attention to what they upload to Instagram themselves.
 To feel safer here, you as parents and the young people themselves can ask the following questions, for example: